Skip to Content

 Location

-Bulmer’s fruit bat is found only in New Guinea.
-These bats live in mountainous terrain, and in fact, are known to live only in one cave, known locally as Luplupwintem in the western Hindenburg range of Papua New Guinea.
+Bulmer’s fruit bat is found only in Papua New Guinea.
+These bats live in mountainous terrain, and the only confirmed living colony is in a single cave known locally as Luplupwintem, in the Hindenburg Range of Western Province, Papua New Guinea.

 There may also be populations in the island’s isolated mountain regions.